fsaulo/Pseudo3859_Password/README.md

 # Pseudo3859_Password

-Simple PIN verification program for PIC16F887.
+Simple PIN verification program for the PIC16F887.